mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_sai.rst

 Erasing
 ~~~~~~~

 Erasing is a blending mode in Krita, much like the transparency mode of Paint Tool Sai.
-It's activated with :kbd:`E` or you can select it from the Blending Mode drop-down...
+It's activated with the :kbd:`E` key or you can select it from the Blending Mode drop-down...

 Blending Modes
 ~~~~~~~~~~~~~~